 - Outdated Names or nicknames, which cater to the old-fashioned traditions associated with farmlands or evoke antebellum Americana.
 Men might be named Raleigh, Festus, Cletus, Elmer, Clem[ent], Buford, Beau[regard]/Bo, or Jody; names for women include Tallulah, Eunice, Beulah, or Tamara/Tammy.

-- Biblical names, which may or may not be obscure.
+- Biblical names, especially from the Old Testament, which may or may not be obscure.
 This is because many rural areas are also deeply religious.
 Male examples include Ezekiel or Zeke, Jeb/Jed[ediah], Jethro, Enos, Josephus, and Eli; women might be named something like Charity, Delilah, or Tabitha.
+Such names are also popular among Mormon, Quaker, and Amish communities.

 - Parents may also be just referred to as "Ma"/"Mammy" or "Pa"/"Pappy".